jermspeaks/christmas-adventure/sections/section-48.md

 *Could this be Marcus's button?* you wondered.

-But Beatrice had been wearing a cashmere coat.
+But Velma had been wearing a cashmere coat.
 You hadn't noticed if it had buttons like this, but it was possible.

 *I need to find out where this button came from,* you thought.